 More recently in 2020, the EC brought in 5AMLD, which introduced a legal definition of cryptocurrency.
 Under the Directive, both cryptocurrencies and cryptocurrency exchanges fall under existing AML and CFT regulations.
 5AMLD also introduced new requirements for pre-paid cards, high-value goods, and made updates to the due diligence required for high-risk countries and PEPs.

 In July 2021, the EC also set out some proposals to strengthen the EU’s collective AML and CFT rules including 6AMLD and the AML Regulation (AMLR), providing a cohesive definition of money laundering across all EU countries, closing loopholes in domestic legislation.
-It also added ‘aiding and abetting’ to the list of activities that are categorised as money laundering.
+It also added ‘aiding and abetting’ to the list of activities that are categorized as money laundering.
 Crucially, it also extends criminal liability for money laundering to legal persons (companies and partnerships) in situations where they fail to prevent illegal activity, and increases the sentence for money laundering crimes to a minimum of 4 years imprisonment.

 The EU Anti-Money Laundering Authority (AMLA) was also part of the July package, which would work to close further loopholes that criminals currently use to launder money.
 The package is currently in the legislative procedure.
 Assuming a compromise agreement Q4 2022 and a publication at the end of 2022 or beginning of 2023, we can expect new rules to start applying by 2026.
 The AMLA is expected to be operational by 2024.